olivierh59500/raru/README.md

 `xraru` only sets PATH and HOME environment variables.
 HOME is set to a temporary directory that should be cleaned up afterwards.
 Cleanup is buggy (best to kill with ctrl+c, not X'ing out of Chrome).
 Only one VNC connection is allowed, so one compromised can't spy on the others, hopefully.

-If you have `autocutsel` installed, you can press F8 in vncviewer to pull or push copy buffers.
-If you're not sure of which buffers in X, play with `xclip`.
+If you have `autocutsel` installed, it should help manage copy/paste buffers on the sandboxed side.

 ### Potential use examples

 1. `xraru chrome`
 2. `xraru tor-browser`
-3. `xraru thunderbird # Except you have to resetup your account every time.
-Yuck.`
+3. `xraru thunderbird # Except you have to resetup your account every time.`
-4. `xraru some-game`
+4. `xraru some-game-probably-not-in-3d`
 5. `xraru sxiv defconownsyou.jpg`
 6. `xraru dwm`
 7. `xraru openoffice memo.ppx`
+8. `xraru wine stuff.exe`

 ### Dependencies

 * /bin/sh
 * tightvnc
-* Optional: `autocutsel` (Allows copy/paste through F8 menu in vncviewer.
-Not a permanently linked or extremely convenient clipboard)
+* Optional: `autocutsel`

 ## Building and installing

 `$ make`

-`# dontmake install # THIS INSTALLS AS SETUID.
+`# make install # THIS INSTALLS AS SETUID.
 THINK TWICE AND READ THE CODE.`

 ## Gotchas